sb-ph/portfolio-starter/README.md

 #### 2. Build or serve your website

 To build the website in to the gitignored `/_site` directory, run `npx @11ty/eleventy`.
 To spin up a server for local development or content editing, run `npx @11ty/eleventy --serve`.
+This will make your site available at <http://localhost:8080>, and the site will automatically reload when you make any changes.

 #### 3. Deploy your website